Adele debuts 'To Be Loved' and we are devastated - KESQ

 By Lisa Respers France, CNN

-On Wednesday Adele released a new video in which she sang her heart out while simultaneously wrecking ours.
+On Wednesday Adele shared a video in which she sang her heart out while simultaneously wrecking ours.

-She posted the video of her song “To Be Loved” on her verified Instagram account and all of the feels isn’t even deep enough to explain the experience.
+She posted the video of herself singing her song “To Be Loved” on Instagram and all of the feels isn’t even deep enough to explain the experience.

 “To be loved and love at the highest count/Means to lose all the things I can’t live without,” she croons.”Let it be known that I will choose to lose/It’s a sacrifice, but I can’t live a lie/Let it be known, let it be known that I tried.”